-The supraspinatus muscle is a rotator cuff muscle located in the shoulder, specifically in the supraspinatus fossa.
-It stretches laterally to the scapula's spine, allowing it to pass under the acromion process.
-In other words, it lies horizontally, not far from the top of the shoulder.
-The supraspinatus muscle is attached to a flat, strong tendon connected to the shoulder joint capsule.
-Along with the deltoid and pectoralis major muscles, the supraspinatus muscle helps initiate horizontal abduction of the shoulder.
-Abduction is a rotator cuff exercise that helps strengthen the supraspinatus; it is done by holding a weight in each hand, with your hands by your sides, and moving your arms back and forth.
-In the case of a muscle retraction injury to the supraspinatus muscle (basically the result of a muscle tear), a pull-forward surgery must be performed within three months before the muscle becomes too short to reattach.
-Unfortunately, atrophy can also affect the supraspinatus muscle, rendering it irreparable.
+The supraspinatus muscle is a rotator cuff muscle located in the shoulder, specifically in the supraspinatus fossa, a concave depression in the rear portion of the scapula, or shoulder blade.
+It stretches horizontally to the scapula's spine (elevated ridge), allowing it to pass under the acromial process, a bony structure at the top edge of the scapula.
+The muscle is attached to a flat, strong tendon that is connected to the shoulder joint capsule.
+Along with the deltoid and pectoralis major muscles, the supraspinatus muscle helps initiate horizontal abduction (raising the arms skyward) of the shoulder.
+In the case of a muscle retraction injury (when the muscle is drawn backwards, typically as the result of a muscle tear) to the supraspinatus muscle, a pull-forward surgery must be performed within three months before shortening or atrophy (muscle-wasting) occurs, rendering it irreparable.